All Episodes

 You're getting all these orders, where you're allowed to go, what you're allowed to do, how close you're allowed to stand to somebody.

-Now, one no kings rally for the whole thing.
+Not one no kings rally for the whole thing.

 She's the one that went after Trump.

-And uh now Trump has uh well, it's not Trump, it's the Department of Justice has indicted her for mortgage fraud, and it looks like they got her.
+And now Trump has, well, it's not Trump, it's the Department of Justice, has indicted her for mortgage fraud.

-And all you hear about it going after his political opponents, going after his political opponent.
+And all you hear about it, going after his political opponents, going after his political opponent.

-Did you ever hear that once when she indicted him or when Jack Smith was uh chasing him?
+Did you ever hear that once when she indicted him or when Jack Smith was chasing him?

 Not once.

-Hey, well, we'll get to Alec Baldwin.
+Hey, we'll get to Alec Baldwin.

 The video has been released of him crashing his car into that tree.

-Uh well, we'll get to that in a moment.
+Well, we'll get to that in a moment.

 We'll take a break and then we'll get to Alec Baldwin.